 Some of the biggest artists out there, like Armin van Buuren, use Ableton Live, both for live sets as well as producing their songs.

-What are its strengths; Ableton Live is excellent for electronic music production.
+What are its strengths; Ableton Live is excellent for electronic music production, especially live shows.

 Reaper is a fantastic and budget-friendly DAW that allows you to do anything other DAWs can.